giovanisims/giovanisims/README.md

 ## Hi there! 👋

-This is mostly going to be populated with stuff I made in uni, so I only make public what I believe isnt made with really stinky code, that's why it's kind of empty.
+This is mostly going to be populated with projects and excersises from uni, or from online courses like Edx, so some code might be a bit stinky.

 # [Python The Game](https://github.com/giovanisims/Python-The-Game)